uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #20 on 06/15/22, Valid Parentheses, stack makes the problem easy, I'm curious how to optimize the runtime though <br>
 -Added a python solution to leetcode #2006 on 06/20/22, Count Number of Pair With Absolute Difference K <br>
 -Added a python solution to leetcode #557 on 06/23/22, Reverse Words in a String III, going to add a solution without built-in methods for practice after this week <br>
+-Added a python solution to leetcode #1684 on 06/24/22, Count the Number of Consistent Strings, initially had a solution to use two sets and intersection but I got lost in the minutia of it, will implement that solution later to check the speed of it <br>